Nisargs23/picoCTF/Cryptography/miniRSA.md

 Upon computing the cube root of c, we get a value.
 I couldn't find any cube root finders for such large numbers online, so I used a program to find cube root.

+I learned that having a small value for e makes the encryption vulnerable and the values are of a huge magnitude.

-This value when converterd to hex and subsequently to ascii, gives the flag
+The obtained cube root value when converterd to hex and subsequently to ascii, gives the flag

 picoCTF{n33d_a_lArg3r_e_d0cd6eae}